Robert-xiaoqiang/SkillQG/README.md

 # Anonymized source code

 ## Abstract
-- Learning to ask difficulty-controllable questions with fine-grained comprehension skills
+- Learning to Generate Question for Reading Comprehension Assessment
-- Explicitly generating implicit commonsense knowledge from PLMs by prompting
+- Explicitly generating implicit skill-specific knowledge from PLMs by chain-of-thought prompting
-- Boosting QA performance by training a QA model on the skill-intensive synthetic question-answer pairs
+- Boosting QA performance by training a QA model on the synthetic skill-infused question-answer pairs
-- Human evaluation

 ## Prerequisites
 ```bash